CG6-Tech/CG6-Dev/README.md

 <p align="center">🚀 Co Founder & Full Stack Developer</p>
 <p align="center">🌱 Currently learning Golang, AWS</p>
+<p align="center">💬 Ask me about any thing related to product development</p>
 <p align="center">👯 Actively seeking collaboration on ML Projects</p>
 <p align="center">⚡ Fun fact: Started as iOS app Developer, ended up moving to cross-platform</p>

 ### Skills
-- Frontend: Angular, React, HTML, CSS, JavaScript
+- Frontend: Angular, React, HTML, CSS, JavaScript.
-- Backend: Node.js, Express.js
+- Backend: Node.js, Express.js, Golang.
 - Databases: MongoDB, MySQL
-- Version Control: Git, GitHub
+- Version Control: Git.
+- Devops: GCP, AWS.
-- Other: Java, C++
+- Other: Java, C++.

 ### Projects
 - **Likemindz Solutions Platform**
   - Co-created a comprehensive platform for Likemindz Solutions, contributing as a Full Stack Developer.

-### Education
-- **Self-Taught Programmer**
-  - Acquired programming skills through self-directed learning and hands-on projects.

-### Certifications
-- **AWS Certified Developer - Associate**
-  - Demonstrated expertise in developing and maintaining applications on the AWS platform.

    ### Hey there 👋
 I'm Azeez Elegbede.
 I'm an ethustiatic and responsible software engineer offering years of experience in demanding environments focused on producing cutting-edge systems for the web industries.
 Skilled in directing development with creative and performance-oriented approach.
 I am able to work well both in a team environment as well as using own initiative.
 I’m also an Opensource advocate, with belief in FOSS and the likes, building cultures around mentorships, and love speaking at conferences